CaptainToTo/owl-tree/README.md

             // create a client
             var client = new Connection(new Connection.Args
             {
-                role = Connection.Role.Client,
+                appId = "MyOwlTreeApp", // if app id doesn't match server's id, connection will be rejected role = Connection.Role.Client,
                 serverAddr = "127.0.0.1",
                 tcpPort = 8080